alexgenovese/scalable-rest-api-node/README.md

 One of the most popular Node.js frameworks is Express.js.
 It offers an easy approach to building applications at different scales.
 As a project grows, it becomes hard to scale at some point adding new routes, services and it really makes the job very hard.

-I tried to answer creating this repo for a product I'm working on and I think can make the life easier to somebody and It's still evolving.
+I tried to answer creating this repo for a product I'm working on.
+It's a boilerplate of Rest API build in Node.

 ## Get Started
 1. Clone this repository